Recommended by AAC 11/13/98

 - To have all holdings of all member libraries included in the OWLSnet database.

-- To have all member libraries lend all circulating materials listed in the database to other OWLSnet libraries without restriction.
+- To have all member libraries lend circulating materials listed in the database to other OWLSnet libraries with limited exceptions defined by policy.

 - To provide all residents of the OWLSnet area with the same opportunity to access the resources of member libraries, e.g., view holdings or place holds.
 Therefore, it is recommended that all OWLSnet libraries allow patrons to place holds within their libraries and over the Internet.